top of page

 5. Reverb & Space – Use concert hall and church-style reverbs to place the choir in a grand acoustic environment.
 Layering multiple reverbs can enhance the depth.

 After processing, your simple vocal recordings will sound like a full-fledged cinematic choir, ready to be layered into your composition.
-Add instrumental backing, and you've got an epic choral arrangement—all from your own voice.
+Add instrumental backing, and you've got an epic choral arrangement, all from your own voice.

-Controlla vs. Kits AI: Quality and Flexibility
+Controlla vs Kits AI: Cost, Quality and Flexibility

 While Kits AI offers a selection of AI choir voices, Controlla prioritizes quality over quantity.
 It also differentiates on the number of custom voices you can have.